alshedivat/al-folio/_pages/reading.md

 2022

+* Babel, Or the Necessity of Violence: An Arcane History of the Oxford Translators' Revolution - R. F. Kuang
 * The Winter of the Witch - Katherine Arden
 * Lyra's Oxford - Philip Pullman
 * She Said: Breaking the Sexual Harassment Story That Helped Ignite A Movement - Jodi Kantor and Megan Twohey